Electron cryo Microscopy of Biological assemblies and Macromolecular complexes

 Combining many thousands of images of a certain complex often results in three-dimensional structures with almost atomic resolution.
 Statistical methods give further information on the probable conformational and compositional sub-state of each individual complex in a population of complexes.

 Electron cryo microscopy is widely applicable.
 We are interested in many different complexes.
-Some are molecular machines in RNA-processing, such as the Ccr4Not complex, RNA-polymerases or RNAse P/MRP.
-Other complexes are involved in sensing pressure in bacteria (mechanosensitive channels), organizing the active zone of synapses or are viral capsids that segregate and protect the viral genome.
+Some are molecular machines in RNA-processing other complexes are involved in sensing pressure in bacteria (mechanosensitive channels) or are viral capsids that segregate and protect the viral genome.